 If you are looking for a simple UI/UX mobile application, moomoo's intuitive app offers tools like community chat functions, technical indicators, ratings, and insights.
 So, those looking to trade SG and US stocks can quickly download the app, set up an account, and begin trading.
 Unfortunately, moomoo's product offering and market access are currently not as broad as some of its competitors.
 However, they are relatively new and are expecting to broaden their product offering soon.

 Best Overall Online Trading Platform: Saxo Markets

-Saxo Markets is the best overall platform for trading in the US as it offers both low fees and high quality services.
-For example, Saxo only charges 0.04%-0.06% in commission per trade and a minimum of USD $4 per trade that will be waved until September 2021.
+Saxo Markets is the best overall trading platform for trading in the US as it offers both low fees and high-quality services.
+For example, Saxo only charges 0.02%-0.06% in commission per trade and a minimum of USD 1-4 per trade.
 Compared to the industry average of a commission fee of 0.27% and a minimum fee of USD $15-$29 per trade, Saxo ranks well against many of its competitors.